 With traditional methods, an in-person visit is necessary to get the employees familiar with the facility's work environment.
 This might not be possible considering the limitation of production of XR for manufacturing.

-An immersive tour allows you to walk around and explore a facility virtually.
+An immersive tour with the help of digital twin technology allows you to walk around and explore a facility virtually.
 At the same time, a virtual guide takes you through the space, explaining specifics and bringing information that makes you understand the area thoroughly.

 Interactive elements in the tour can reveal images, videos, audio, and even 3D models.
 In addition, incentives to visit more spaces or to understand processes deeply can be added via gamification elements like scavenger hunts, trivia, quizzes, or skill tests.